 Habitual residence tax credit

 The tax credit for investments in habitual dwellings is eliminated as of 2013.
-Such tax credit amounted to a percentage of around 15% (depending on the autonomous region) of the amounts paid during the corresponding tax year for the acquisition or restoration of properties that were or would be the taxpayer’s habitual residence.
-A transitory regime is established in accordance with which the following taxpayers continue to qualify for the tax credit:
+This tax credit was approximately 15% (depending on the autonomous community) of the amounts paid during the corresponding tax year for the acquisition or restoration of properties that were or would be the taxpayer’s habitual residence.
+A transitory regime was established in accordance with which the following taxpayers continued to qualify for the tax credit:

-- Taxpayers who bought their habitual dwelling prior to 1 January 2013 or who have paid amounts prior to that date for its construction.
+- Taxpayers who bought their habitual dwelling prior to 1 January 2013 or who had paid amounts prior to that date for its construction.

-- Taxpayers who have paid amounts prior to 1 January 2013 for refurbishment work on or the extension of the habitual dwelling, provided that the work is completed by 1 January 2017.
+- Taxpayers who had paid amounts prior to 1 January 2013 for refurbishment work on or the extension of the habitual dwelling, provided that the work was completed by 1 January 2017.

-- Taxpayers who have paid amounts prior to 1 January 2013 for work and installations to adapt the habitual dwelling of disabled persons, provided that the work or installations are completed by 1 January 2017.
+- Taxpayers who had paid amounts prior to 1 January 2013 for work and installations to adapt the habitual dwelling of disabled persons, provided that the work or installations was completed by 1 January 2017.

-The taxpayer should apply this tax credit for amounts paid in a tax period to acquire or construct property and accrued before 1 January 2013, unless Article 68.1.2. of the Spanish PIT law in force on 31 December 2012 is applicable.
-The provision of this article refers to cases where an habitual dwelling has been acquired and the tax credit has previously been applied for the acquisition of other habitual dwellings.
+The taxpayer could apply this tax credit for amounts paid in a tax period to acquire or construct property and accrued before 1 January 2013, unless Section 68.1.2. of the Spanish PIT Act in force on 31 December 2012 is applicable.
+This regulation refers to cases where an habitual dwelling has been acquired and the tax credit has previously been applied for the acquisition of other habitual dwellings.

 For taxpayers qualifying for the transitory regime, the habitual residence tax credit is applied in accordance with the law in force on 31 December 2012.

-Tax credits applicable to PIT payers who carry out business activities
+Tax credits applicable to PIT payers who carry on business activities

-PIT payers who carry out business activities can apply the tax credits that may be availed of by CIT payers for the promotion of certain activities, with the exception of the possibility to apply tax relief for research and development (R&D) and technological innovation, without limitation, and to even obtain a tax refund for these activities.
+PIT payers who carry on business activities can apply any tax credits that may be availed of by CIT payers for the promotion of certain activities, except for the tax credit for research and development (R&D) and technological innovation, and can even obtain a tax refund for these activities.